(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Inflation, a general increase in prices for goods and services, which reduces the purchasing power of money, may sound scary.

 Yet inflation, at least in moderation, is part and parcel of a healthy economy.

-However, when you’re planning for retirement, higher-than-average inflation rates can eat away at the purchasing power of your nest egg.
-So, it’s essential to consider its effects on your retirement planning.
+However, when you’re making plans for retirement, higher-than-average inflation rates can eat away at the purchasing power of your nest egg.
+So, it’s essential to consider accounting for inflation in retirement planning.

 What Causes inflation?

 Inflation happens when the amount of money entering the economy is more significant than its economic growth.

 If the government prints more money to cover debts but people slow down their purchase of goods and services, that flood of extra dollars into the economy will cause prices to rise.